-In my opinion, except for the effects of any adjustments which I might have determined to be necessary had I been able to satisfy myself concerning the completeness of the donations referred to earlier, the financial statements present fairly, in all material respects, the financial position of Canadian Friends Service Committee as at March 31, 2012, and its financial performance and its cash flows for the year then ended in accordance with Canadian generally accepted accounting principles.
+In my opinion, except for the effects of any adjustments which I might have determined to be necessary had I been able to satisfy myself concerning the completeness of the donations referred to earlier, the financial statements present fairly, in all material respects, the financial position of Canadian Friends Service Committee as at March 31, 2013, March 31, 2012, and April 1, 2011 and its financial performance and its cash flows for the years then ended in accordance with Canadian accounting standards for not-for-profit organizations.

-As required by the Corporations Act, I report that, in my opinion, these principles have been applied on a basis consistent with that of the preceding year.
+As required by the Corporations Act, I report that, in my opinion, these standards have been applied on a basis consistent with that of the preceding year.